hjd1964/OnStepX/docs/CAN_NOTES.md

 - the far end of the chain gets the second `120 Ohm` termination resistor

-For this system, that far-end termination can be provided by plugging a custom terminating modular jack into the last node in the chain.
+For this system, that far-end termination can be provided by plugging a custom terminating modular jack or `GX12-6` connector into the last node in the chain.

 So the intended layout is the normal two-ended CAN termination pattern: